bradfitz/jndi/README.md

 the logger expanded your environment variable and sent it over the network as a side-effect of logging.

+## Inspiration

+I saw https://twitter.com/_StaticFlow_/status/1469358229767475205 and thought it'd be fun to write an expander while I was bored, stuck in transit.

 ## Bugs

 This package is incomplete. log4j actually does a bunch more: